karonion11/OKRsforJira/docs/marketplace-privacy-security.md

 ## 7. How can customer tenant data be deleted?

-A customer may submit a verified deletion request to **ig.vasylenko2@gmail.com**.
+A customer may submit a verified deletion request to **support@florenco.tech**.
 After verification, App-stored tenant data is targeted for deletion within **30 days** using the applicable Atlassian Forge mechanisms and application-level deletion logic.

 ## 8. Does the app support data export?